dc0d/club/thought-lab.md

+# 2017-09-06
+`github.com/pkg/errors` looses data if there is more than one level of causer errors.
+There should be facility for that; wrapping up errors in a hierarchi and unwrap them.

+There are operational errors, like `TIMEOUT` which do not contain any task specific info.
+And there are task specific errors which contain certain info about the state.
+How to model these in an idiomatic way?
+There errors are useless in comparisions.

 # 2017-08-28
 `errgroup` has this advantage that goroutines can get added dynamically.
 It uses a context that should be used inside those registered goroutines (and for backward signaling).
 The original error is available as the return value of `Wait()`, but it can not be used from inside the workers (because of `WaitGroup`).
 We adapt this by adding the recovery from panic and study it for some time.